Genuine monogamy relations in no-signaling theories - a geometric approach: Introduction

-In this paper we find {\it strong monogamies} in the sense that only one Bell inequality can be violated regardless of the number of Bell inequalities involved.
+In this paper we find {\it genuine monogamies} in the sense that only one Bell inequality can be violated regardless of the number of Bell inequalities involved.
 Because we only use the no-signaling principle, our results significantly limit the structure of quantum as well as any possible no-signaling correlations outside of the quantum theory (super-quantum correlations).
-Our method is based on simple geometric properties of probabilistic spaces and it leads to a series of new and strong monogamy relations for any number of parties with dichotomic observables.
-It also produces a new tripartite Svetlichny-Zohren-Gill type Bell inequality for an arbitrary number of measurement outcomes and its monogamy.
-As an illustration of the power of the method, we show that the `anomaly' reported in~\cite{Kurzynski11} vanishes, i.e., all possible tripartite Mermin type inequalities are strongly monogamous.
+Our method is based on simple geometric properties of probabilistic spaces and it leads to a series of new and genuine monogamy relations for any number of parties with dichotomic observables.
+As an illustration of the power of the method, we show that the `anomaly' reported in~\cite{Kurzynski11} vanishes, i.e., all possible tripartite Mermin type inequalities are genuinely monogamous.
+Our method also produces a genuinely tripartite Svetlichny-Zohren-Gill type Bell inequality for an arbitrary number of measurement outcomes and its monogamy.
+See Refs.~\cite{Aolita12, Augusiak17, Chen11, Bancal11} for $N$-partite Svetlichny inequalities with $d$ outcomes and the monogamy relations.